If you need help now, call 911 if it is safe to do so, or contact the National Domestic Violence Hotline at 1-800-799-7233.

 Trycina Nichole Whitehurst

-On January 16, 2026, 23-year-old Trycina Nichole Whitehurst was killed by a gunshot wound inside her home on West Parker Road in Greenville County, South Carolina.
-Her boyfriend, 33-year-old Devortae Marquez Durham, was arrested later that day at a Quality Inn & Suites in Greenville.
-He has been charged with murder and possession of a weapon during a violent crime.
-The investigation remains active under the Greenville County Sheriff’s Office.
+Trycina Nichole Whitehurst, 23, was killed by gunfire inside her home on West Parker Road in Greenville County, South Carolina, on January 16, 2026.
+Investigators with the Greenville County Sheriff's Office later arrested her boyfriend, Devortae Marquez Durham, 33, at a Greenville hotel and charged him with murder and possession of a weapon during a violent crime.
+The case remains an active homicide prosecution centered on a young woman's death inside the place where she should have been safest.

 Read case file